Last Updated on March 8, 2021 by Julia Wilson

 The above description is the normal shedding process of the cat.
 However, there are some medical causes of shedding in cats.
 These include:

-- Anagen defluxion – Sudden loss of hair during the anagen phase, drugs and illness can cause this to occur.
+- Anagen defluxion – Sudden loss of hair during the anagen phase, drugs and illness.

-- Telogen defluxion – Sudden loss of hair during the telogen phase, sickness, stress, birth, estrus and all cause this.
+- Telogen defluxion – Sudden loss of hair during the telogen phase, sickness, stress, birth and estrus.

 The below conditions relate to alopecia (partial or complete hair loss) and not hair growth/shedding.
 But can all be causes of hair loss in your cat.